 1 Scope

 The present document specifies a collection of use cases from a variety of stakeholders, where the use of an Experiential Networked Intelligence (ENI) system can be applied to the fixed network, the mobile network, and cloud-based network, to enhance the operator experience through the use of network intelligence.
 The present document is a revision of ETSI GS ENI 001 [i.1].
 It identifies and describes additional use cases and scenarios and gives the baseline on how the studies in ENI can be applied as solutions of some identified use cases in accordance with the ENI Reference Architecture and will substantially benefit the operators and other stakeholders.

-In Release 3 the present document will add additional use cases, including cloud based use cases.

 2 References